 For the two-moment scheme, the method is similar, except that both mass and number concentrations are needed to retrieve Λ and N_0 .
-The corresponding mathematical formulation is given in Appendix B. 20
+The corresponding mathematical formulation is given in Appendix B.

-Equation 3 allows to retrieve the PSD parameters for all hydrometeors2 in Table 1-3 at every radar gate using the model variable $Q_M^{(j)}$, and, for the two-moments scheme, the prognostic number concentration $Q_N^{(j)}(\mathcal{M}0)$ as well.
-Knowing the PSDs $(N^{(j)}(D))$ makes it possible to perform the integration of polarimetric variables over ensemble of hydrometeors as will be described in the next steps of the operator.

-25 In our radar operator, cloud droplets are neglected because the radar operator is designed for common precipitation radar frequencies (2.7 up to 35 GHz), for which the contribution of cloud droplets is very small (Fabry, 2015).
+- Equation 3 allows to retrieve the PSD parameters for all hydrometeors2 in Table 1 at every radar gate using the model variable $Q_M^{(j)}$, and, for the two-moments scheme, the prognostic number concentration $Q_N^{(j)}$ (\mathcal{M}0) as well.
+Knowing the PSDs ($N^{(j)}(D)$) makes it possible to perform the integration of polarimetric variables over ensemble of hydrometeors as will be described in the next steps of the operator. - In our radar operator, cloud droplets are neglected because the radar operator is designed for common precipitation radar frequencies (2.7 up to 35 GHz), for which the contribution of cloud droplets is very small (Fabry, 2015).
 However at higher frequencies and in weak precipitation, the contribution of ice crystals can be significant, especially for $Z{\rm DR}$, as these crystals can be quite oblate (Battaglia et al., 2001).
 Therefore, ice crystals are considered explicitly, even though they do not have a spectral representation in the one-moment scheme of COSMO.
 Instead, a realistic PSD is retrieved with the double-moment normalization method of Lee et al. (2004).
-This formulation of the PSD
+This formulation of the PSD requires - 25 to know two moments of the PSD as well as an appropriate normalized PSD function.
+Field et al. (2005) proposes best-fit relations between the moments of ice crystals PSDs as well as fits of generating functions for different pair of moments.
+Precisely, assuming moments 2 (M_2) and 3 (M_3) of the size distributions are known, Field et al. (2005) suggest to parameterize the PSD in the following way:

-$^{^{2}}$ except for the ice crystals in the one-moment scheme, where COSMO does not consider any spectral representation 3
+2except for the ice crystals in the one-moment scheme, where COSMO does not consider any spectral representation with